chillingsworth/stripe-commission-deduction-api/README.md

 3. ```make easy-configure```
     * Checkout the default values in the .conf file and feel free to change
 4. ```make docker-run```
     * This uses the values from the .env file and .conf file to create the cloudformation stack.
-This will take 10 mins or so to complete, so be patient.
+This will take 10 mins or so to complete, so be patient
+5. ```make docker-configure-db```
+    * This creates the tables in the new database along with a test client record
-5. ```make set-lambda-env```
+6. ```make set-lambda-env```
     * This sets the environment variables for the lambda function (ex. stripe api key and db endpoint)
-6. ```make docker-configure-db```
-    * This creates the tables in the new database along with a test client record

 ## Testing the Deployment from Terminal